Vectorized/solady/docs/tokens/erc20.md

 ##### Return Value(s)

-- The EIP-712 domain separator for the EIP-2612 permit.
+- `result`: The EIP-712 domain separator for the EIP-2612 permit.

 ##### Note(s)